 How Does Vision Therapy Compare To Eye Patching?

-Speak with Dr. Jeremy Loy and Mr. Matt Ange OTR from Southwest Family Eye Health Center Vision Therapy Center and discover how vision therapy can help you or your child with amblyopia.
+Speak with Dr. Jeremy Loy and Mr. Matt Ange OTR from Southwest Family Eye Health Center and discover how vision therapy can help you or your child with amblyopia.
 Southwest Family Eye Health Center serves patients in Fort Worth, River Oaks, Westover Hills, Dallas and throughout Texas.